COMPETENCY TEST FOR ONLINE STUDENTS

 within 72 hours, it is very likely that your email didn’t

-resubmit your opt-out test.
+to resubmit your opt-out test.

 Thanks very much.
 Questions on the procedure outlined here